YVR - ROM

 • If you want to rent a car at Fiumicino Airport, car rental offices are located at Office Tower 2, within walking distance from the main terminal.

-Top 5 airlines serving from Vancouver to Rome
+Reviews of the top 5 airlines flying from Vancouver to Rome

 See real verified KAYAK customer reviews for airlines flying from Vancouver to Rome.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.